amirshazlan/udacity-project-5/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+The project goal is to operationalize a working machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will:
-* Test your project code using linting
+* Test project code using linting
-* Complete a Dockerfile to containerize this application
+* Complete a Dockerfile to containerize application
-* Deploy your containerized application using Docker and make a prediction
+* Deploy containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
+* Improve the log statements in the source code for application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---